 Macarons are a French delicacy I am completely crazy about.
 Since I can’t always be in Paris close to my favorite pastry-chef, Pierre Hermé, I have decided to make my own.
 It’s not an easy task, and it needs a lot of patience.
 I learned how to make them in Paris, but when I came back I searched around the internet for some recipes providing the perfect ratios.
 I learned the hard way that macarons are capricious little wonders: add a bit of this or that, and your delicate balance tips over; I’ve seen my share of overbaked, flat, cracked or overinflated numbers coming out of my oven.
 No recipe is universal, and the most important thing is to go slow.
 Try cautiously with your own instruments, ingredients and oven.
-You will have to try more than once before achieving perfection.
+You will need to make more than once before achieving perfection.
 If they were so easy to do, wouldn’t everyone make them?

 No single source can be given as a base for my recipe.
 I have gathered dozens left and right, tested and tasted and ended with my own proportions.
 Now I (almost) always make them successfully, so this is a good base to start with.
 I will guide you through the rest.

 Having trouble making macarons?
 Since first publishing this post, struggling macaron-makers have asked me every question under the sun.
 After over two years (and hundred of comments!), I’ve decided to close the comments on my macaron posts, but I’m not leaving you an excellent resource: I’ve gathered the most frequently asked questions I’ve been asked about macarons in one single post: A Macaron Troubleshooting Guide: Useful Tips and Advice to Master the French Delicacy.
 If you’re having any trouble making macarons, chances are you’ll find answers in that post.
 You can also read through the comments left below, I did my best to reply to all of them and many (if not all!) macaron issues are covered in there as well.